Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating GenAI into Collaborative Newswork: Findings: Challenges in Coordinating GenAI into Collaborative Newswork (RQ2)

 \subsubsection{First, news organizations often lack structural incentives or mandates to coordinate GenAI usage in teamwork.}

-Although many newsroom leaders (e.g., P1, P2, P3) are aware that individual journalists within their organizations are already experimenting with GenAI tools, they rarely translate this awareness into concrete action at the team level. \textit{“We’ve done a lot to build internal GenAI systems, which is mainly to satisfy government expectations,” }P13 explained, \textit{“but unfortunately, we don’t yet have a coherent collaboration guide about how to use GenAI for our journalists.
-No one really knows how it could enhance teamwork.”} From a broader organizational perspective, P1, a senior manager, articulated this divide more explicitly.
-P1 emphasized that newsroom-level initiatives, often launched in response to national calls, tend to prioritize the development of specific GenAI systems, rather than paying close attention to how journalists incorporate GenAI into their daily practices.
+In the context of China’s news industry, organizational priorities are often oriented toward meeting political expectations, demonstrating technological capability, and maintaining institutional legitimacy.
+Within this configuration, GenAI is primarily evaluated as a strategic or symbolic asset, used to signal innovation, efficiency, and alignment with policy agendas, rather than as a technology requiring sustained coordination within collaborative newswork.
+As a result, questions of how GenAI should be collectively governed, integrated into team-based workflows, or aligned with shared editorial norms have received comparatively little attention.
+Participants noted that this emphasis on institutional signaling over collaborative coordination leaves front-line teams to navigate GenAI-related risks individually, without clear, collectively articulated guardrails.

-What participants described as \textit{“GenAI systems”} typically referred to newsroom-specific projects that fine-tuned existing large language models or built customized front-end interfaces to showcase AI-powered news functions.
-These prototypes, ranging from tools that automatically drafted short news items, to those generating video subtitles, summarizing interview transcripts, or retrieving archival content, functioned less as integrated aids to newsroom collaboration and more as deliverables that could be presented to authorities or internal management as evidence of technological advancement.
+Against this backdrop, although many newsroom leaders (e.g., \( P1_{\text{female, editor/manager}} \), \( P2_{\text{female, editor/manager}} \), \( P3_{\text{male, editor/manager}} \)) are aware that individual journalists within their organizations are already experimenting with GenAI tools, they rarely translate this awareness into concrete action at the team level. \textit{“We’ve done a lot to build internal GenAI systems, which is mainly to satisfy government expectations,” }\( P13_{\text{male, editor/journalist}} \) explained, \textit{“but unfortunately, we don’t yet have a coherent collaboration guide about how to use GenAI for our journalists.
+No one really knows how it could enhance teamwork.”} From a broader organizational perspective, \( P1_{\text{female, editor/manager}} \), a senior manager, articulated this divide more explicitly. \( P1_{\text{female, editor/manager}} \) emphasized that newsroom-level initiatives, often launched in response to national calls, tend to prioritize the development of specific GenAI systems, rather than paying close attention to how journalists incorporate GenAI into their daily practices.